-USBE Board member Natalie Cline loses bid for nomination | Gephardt Daily
+Natalie Cline dumped; loses Utah school board seat after being rebuffed by fellow Republicans in party convention vote | Gephardt Daily

 Cline also has referred to the Black Lives Matter movement as “indoctrination,” according to an online petition that called for her removal, recall or resignation.
 At that time, the Utah House Democratic Caucus issued a statement addressing what it called “the misinformed and harmful rhetoric by Utah State Board of Education member Natalie Cline.”

-Cline’s biggest and most recent headlines came a few months back when she falsely suggested on social media that a young student athlete pictured in a pre-game post might be transgender.
+Cline’s made headlines back in February when she falsely suggested on social media that a young student athlete pictured in a pre-game post might be transgender.
 The girl’s parents said she received death threats as a result of the incident.

-The State Board of Education censured Cline following that event, as did the Utah Legislature.
-Gov. Spencer Cox said Cline had “embarrassed” Utah.
+The State Board of Education censured Cline following after that event, as did the Utah Legislature.
+Gov. Spencer Cox said at the time Cline had “embarrassed” Utah.

 “Sadly, this is not the first time that board member Cline has embarrassed the state of Utah and State Board of Education.
 We urge the State Board of Education to hold her accountable and we commend Granite School District for taking swift action to protect this student’s safety and well-being,” the statement said.

 Cline is expected to serve the remainder of her current term.
-An election will determine if Bollinger or a nominee from another party takes the District 11 seat next.